marcus-at-localhost/docs/en/administration/nginx-server-configuration.md

 # Nginx server configuration

-> all configuration settings listed here are made on Ubuntu server.
+> All configuration settings listed here are made on Ubuntu server.

 ## 1. Install all necessary PHP libraries
 To install all necessary libraries, run these commands in the terminal: